Royal Yachting Association: Committees

 While the RYA Council is the RYA's senior policy-making body in boating matters, responsibility for the Association's different activities and areas of interest is delegated to a number of policy committees.

 The main function of the policy committees and sub-committees is to agree and oversee the implementation of RYA policy in their respective areas.
 Responsibility for day-to-day management of each area rests with the RYA's professional staff, with the relevant departmental manager acting as secretary to his or her committee.

 Powerboat Racing

 The RYA announced in August 2018 that they would no longer act as the national authority for powerboat racing in the United Kingdom.

-‘Financial, safety, and reputational challenge’s were the reasons given for the decision alongside the fact that the Powerboat Racing office had only issued 92 adult and 18 junior licences in 2018.
+Financial, safety, and reputational challenges were the reasons given for the decision alongside the fact that the Powerboat Racing office had only issued 92 adult and 18 junior licences in 2018.